delightio/ios/README.md

-Delight
+Delight IO
 =========================

 Basic Setup
 -----------

+1. Sign up on [htpp://delight.io](http://delight.io) to receive your app token

-1. Add Delight.framework to your target.
+2. Add Delight.framework to your target.
 Also make sure the following frameworks are linked:
     * AVFoundation
     * CoreGraphics
     * CoreMedia